· Noorle Team · 8 min read

 Most critically, the economics don’t align with agent behavior.
 When an agent might test dozens of approaches, validate hundreds of data points, or explore multiple solution paths before finding the right one, even small per-operation costs multiply rapidly.

-This reality drove our architectural decision: agents need both near-free exploratory compute AND full-featured environments when required.
+This reality drove our architectural decision: agents need near-free exploratory compute, session-scoped environments for real work, AND persistent machines for long-running operations.

-Noorle’s Code Runner provides lightweight, sandboxed execution optimized for the thousands of small operations agents perform:
+Noorle’s Code Runner provides lightweight, WASM-sandboxed execution optimized for the thousands of small operations agents perform:

 - Instant startup for Python and JavaScript execution